lukecarbis/cv/readme.md

 2012—2014 / _Cofounder and Lead Developer_

-I started this business in 2012 building ecommerce plugins for WordPress.
-We knew ecommerce would be a growth industry, so decided to build tools for the miners.
+I started this business in 2012, building ecommerce plugins for WordPress.
+We knew ecommerce would be a growth industry, so we decided to build solutions for merchants (tools for miners, so to speak).
 We maintained a small team with a focus on building a long-term, sustainable, lifestyle business.
 I exited the company in 2014, but it [continues to sell ecommerce solutions](https://visser.com.au) to this day.

 #### WP Stream